Protektor-Desura/Archon/README.md

 <a href="https://www.docker.com/">Docker</a> and <a href="https://www.portainer.io/">Portainer</a> are used to manage the majority of the software on this server.
 It is expected that <a href="https://ubuntu.com/download/server">Ubuntu Server</a> will be the base operating system.

+In time there will be a web interface to manage all aspects of the server.

 Please read the <a href="https://github.com/Protektor-Desura/Archon/wiki">Wiki</a> for more documentation on setting up the server.